How to Make 3D Cardboard Animals: Easy Step-by-Step Guide

 2. 2

 Lightly sketch the basic body shape of your chosen animal onto a piece of cardboard with a pencil.
-Think simple shapes like ovals for bodies, circles for heads, and rectangles for legs.
+Think in terms of simple geometric forms that can be easily cut and assembled, such as ovals for bodies, circles for heads, and rectangles or cylinders for legs.

 Step 2: Lightly sketch the basic body shape of your chosen animal onto a piece of cardbo